Ikken9/Portal/README.md

 ### Note
-The main purpose of this project is just learn, this is not the fastest or powerful port scanner ever made, there's a bunch of another port scanners that works better.
+The main purpose of this project is just learn, this is not the fastest or powerful port scanner ever made, there's a bunch of other port scanners that works better.

 ## Installation
 ### Prerequisites